Kumaragupta I: Reign

 Kumaragupta had inherited a large empire built upon the conquests of his father Chandragupta II and his grandfather Samudragupta.
 No concrete information is available about his military achievements.
 The inscriptions issued during his reign have been discovered in Madhya Pradesh, Uttar Pradesh, West Bengal, and Bangladesh; an inscription of his son has been discovered in Gujarat.
 In addition, his garuda-inscribed coins have been discovered in western India, and his peacock-inscribed coins have been discovered in the Ganges valley.
 This suggests that he was able to maintain control over the vast territory that he inherited.
 Thus, even if his reign was militarily uneventful, he must have been a strong ruler for being able to maintain a stable government in a large empire, as indicated by epigraphic and numismatic evidence.

 There are some indications that Kumaragupta's reign was not devoid of wars and disturbances.
 For example, he worshipped the war god Karttikeya, and his gold coins suggest that he performed the Ashvamedha ceremony which was used by ancient kings to prove their sovereignty.
 However, since there is no concrete information available about any military conquest by him, it is not certain if this performance is indicative of any conquests.

-Invasion of Traikutaka dynasty
+Possible invasion of Traikutaka territory

 Kumaragupta's coins have been found in present-day Maharashtra, which was located to the south-west of the core Gupta territory.
 These include 13 coins from Achalpur, and a hoard of 1395 silver coins from Samand in Satara district.
 His coins discovered from south Gujarat resemble the coins issued by the Traikutaka dynasty, which ruled this region.
 This has led to suggestions that Kumaragupta defeated the Traikutakas.